 Egor Zhuravskii has received awards from the 38th International Hans Gabor Belvedere Singing Competition, the 46th All-Russian Review Competition for vocalists and the Third International Maria Maksakova Competition.

 At the Royal Opera House, he has sung roles including Beppe Pagliacci, Vasily Mavra, Uldino Attila, Malcolm Macbeth, Borsa Rigoletto, Alfredo Germont and Gastone de Letorières La traviata, as well as Brother 1 The Seven Deadly Sins and Billy Mahagonny Songspiel.
 He has also sung First Priest Il prigoniero in concert with the London Symphony Orchestra.

-He will return to the Royal Opera during the 2022 / 2023 season to sing First Armed Man and Walther von der Vogelweide Tannhäuser.
-His future engagements further include Beppe Pagliacci and Rinuccio Gianni Schicchi for Nevill Holt Opera and The Seven Deadly Sins / Mahagonny Songspiel at the Teatro Colón, Buenos Aires.
+Engagements during 2022 / 2023 season included a return to The Royal Opera, London, to sing First Armed Man Die Zauberflöte and Walther von der Vogelweide Tannhäuser and The Seven Deadly Sins at the Teatro Colón, Buenos Aires.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 Walther von der Vogelweide: Tannhäuser / Royal Opera, London, 2023

 “Egor Zhuravskii’s imperious, lyrical Walther particularly stood out.”

 “…Egor Zhuravskii’s Walther stood out.”